zumasys/docs/site/jbase/compilation/single-object-build/README.md

 ## Using the JELF single object build

 These JELF shared objects, created with the BASIC command, can be copied at will between folders/directories.
-There is no addition file to copy or modify -- just the shared object.
+There is no additional file to copy or modify -- just the shared object.
 The only requirement is the usual jBASE one, which is the shared object must reside in a directory defined in the JBCOBJECTLIST environment variable.
 As usual, if JBCOBJECTLIST isn't defined, the default is to use $HOME/lib fand $JBCRELEASEDIR/lib

-On AIX and Linux the shared object have a file name extension of .so , and on Windows the shared object has an extension of .dll.
+On AIX and Linux the shared objects have a file name extension of .so , and on Windows the shared object has an extension of .dll.

 In the example below, we compile a subroutine called MYSUB1.b, we see the only file created is a shared object, and we can then copy it into our library directory.
 This final stage, where we 'cp' the shared object, is pretty much all the CATALOG command has to do and most developers will likely just continue to use CATALOG along with BASIC.